 Travel by Road or Boat

-Taking flights does save time, but if you’re trying to save a dime, then it’s best to take a bus or boat to your destination, it is about 25% of the cost of a flight.
-Boat Busses and Boats leave almost every hour and a Half throughout Belize, so you also have flexibility in your times to move around.
-By Road visit: Belize Bus Schedule to find times or By boat visit http://www.belizewatertaxi.com
+Taking flights does save time, but if you’re trying to save a dime, then it’s best to take a bus or boat to your destination.
+All in all, traveling by boat is about 25% of the cost of a flight.
+Both passenger boat (sea) and the passenger bus (road) leave almost every half an hour from stations, so you also have flexibility in your times to move around.
+Travelers by road can read the current Belize Bus Schedule here for times.
+Travelers by boat can find a schedule here.

 Take Group Tours